 Everyone knows that their quota is the most important KPI they’re measured against.
 But which KPIs take second and third place?
 Make sure those important non-quota metrics are communicated and understood.
 This will help prevent wasted effort and frustration, both of which lead to burnout.

 Professional development is something that’s often overlooked for salespeople.
 Sales is such a fast-paced career, it can be easy for salespeople to zone out any information that’s not immediately helping them close a deal.

 If your reps are so focused on making their number that they’ve stopped learning new sales technology or techniques or honing their core selling skills, they may be burned out or fast approaching it.

 To combat burnout, make sure you’re sharing interesting or inspiring articles with your team.
 Start a Slack channel where you’re all contributing one article a week that offers a fresh spin on a tried-and-true tactic, or builds industry knowledge.
-Encourage them to follow sales influencers like Grant Cardone, Daniel Pink, or Jill Konrath on social media.
+Encourage them to follow sales influencers like Daniel Pink or Jill Konrath on social media.
 And maybe even offer some of your salespeople the opportunity to attend a conference that piques their interest.

 By investing in your team’s long-term success and happiness, you’ll keep their minds active, engaged, and productive — all of which help combat burnout.

 If you notice a salesperson’s lunches getting a little longer or their closed-lost deals becoming less of a disappointment for them, you might be facing employee burnout.